cooper-gadd/zed-config/README.md

 1. I rode a motorcycle for the first time
 2. I switched from NPM to Bun

-## Zed Made Me a Better Programmer
+## Zed Made Me a Learn Git Commands

 Zed doesn't have the same git integration as VSCode, so I had to learn how to use the command line.